 - Stretch for at least 10 minutes a day, 2 days a week.

 - Strengthen the major muscle groups with 8 to 10 exercises a day, at least 2 days a week.

-- Try to do at least 2½ hours of moderate exercise a week.
+- Do at least 2½ hours (150 minutes) of moderate exercise a week.
 One way to do this is to be active 30 minutes a day, at least 5 days a week.

-These are guidelines.
+These are basic tips.
 A slow walk might feel hard, easy, or somewhere in between for you, depending on your health and fitness levels.
 You and your doctor can decide what's best for you.